yakir12/autotracker-deluxe/README.md

 ### Installing dependencies

+The Graphical User Interface (GUI) library that we are using is called [tkinter](https://docs.python.org/3/library/tkinter.html).
+It was chosen because it is usually packaged with Python, it's and because it has a good reputation for backwards compatibility.

+Tkinter [should automatically be included if you're installing on MacOS or Windows](https://tkdocs.com/tutorial/install.html) but may not be if you're using Linux.

+In this case you should install tkinter using your *system's package manager*.
+E.g. for Ubuntu:

+`
+$: sudo apt install python3-tk
+`

+Do not try to install tkinter with pip as it is part of the standard python library.

+The rest of the software dependencies can be installed using pip.

+> **Before you try to install!**
+>
-**Important! :** The tracker depends on the `opencv-contrib-python` package.
+> The tracker depends on the `opencv-contrib-python` package.
 If you already have a version of opencv installed via pip then you either need to uninstall that version of OpenCV or set up a virtual environment (see below).
 The `opencv-contrib-python` package should subsume the standard `opencv-python` package so the switch shouldn't cause problems with any other software.

 In the terminal, run: